 1939

-The various Deeds this year are scattered with several references to the first World Science Fiction Convention.
+The various Deeds this year are scattered with several references to the First World Science Fiction Convention.

 Arkham House publishers was founded in 1939 in Sauk City, Wisconsin, by August Derleth and Donald Wandrei, to publish hardcover editions of the late H P Lovecraft's best works: